jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 # Crank Nicolson time scheme
 A mesh refinement run was made using the Crank Nicolson time scheme at 0.9 weight, with dt=0.01.
 This time scheme is a combined explicit and implicit method but is second order accurate.
 Although we tried to make a faster simulation, the simulation time of 834 seconds was a bit slower than the Euler mesh refinement case with dt=0.001, which is explicit, at 761 seconds.
-We may want to try a few more experiments to be sure.
+We may want to try a few more experiments and take the average.

+Since the Crank Nicolson is part implicit this implies that iteration is required whereas Euler is explicit and iteration is not required.
+This points to a tradeoff where Crank Nicolson is second order accurate in time and can have a larger time step but is iterative (solve a set of equations), and Euler requires a smaller time step for stability due to Courant but is explicit so iteration is not required and is only first order time accurate.
+However, the spatial accuracy is related to the mesh size and also has to be taken into account in addition to the time accuracy.
+In this case the mesh refinements are the same.

 A screenshot of alpha.water phase fraction (dimensionless) at t=0.5 seconds:
 ![CrankNicolson](damBreak_mesh_time_pt5.png)

 2. weirOverflow
-  This tutorial uses a turbulence model, kEpsilon (k-e) two equation model.
+  This tutorial uses a turbulence model, the kEpsilon (k-e) two equation model.
    * RAS
    * turbulence model
    * k-\epsilon model